sherzodmuratov/contacts/README.md

 Import as Maven project.

 #### Aplication server
-Use default Jetty plugin with Maven
+Use default Jetty plugin with Maven.
+Use "mvn jetty:run" command on /code folder to run jetty.

 ### Production environment
 We use AWS EC2 to deploy our app at http://54.186.150.153:8080